paulalting/QuadlogSCADA/README.md

 * scans device tags to maintain basic statistics.
 * scans device tags to maintain history log for charting.
 * SQLite3 used to store all configuration data as well as logged data.
-* operates in a terminal screen as simple text mode GUI using Ncurses library.
+* operates in a terminal screen with simple text mode GUI to display system status.
 * communications with devices operate in their own process threads.
 * built in memory based IO device for HTTP access to other data, such as totalisers and counters.